PennyLaneAI/pennylane-sf/doc/devices/gbs.rst

 ``shots=1000``
 	The number of circuit evaluations/random samples used to estimate probabilities.
 	Only used when ``analytic=False``, otherwise probabilities are exact.

+``use_cache``
+    Indicates whether to use samples from previous evaluations to speed up the calculation of the probability distribution.
+Only used when ``analytic=False``.

+``samples``
+    Allows pre-generated samples of the input adjacency matrix to be provided in non-analytic mode.
+    When ``use_cache=True``, these samples will be used to infer the probability distribution for any choice of trainable parameter.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~